openstenoproject/plover/doc/ci.md

 ## Release job

-The final job, only run on release (*tagged* or *continuous*), and if all the other jobs completed successfully.
+The final job, only run on a tagged release, and if all the other jobs completed successfully.

 ### PyPI release